Bioconductor/bioconductor_docker/best_practices.md

    packages on top of it as users can install these packages themselves.

-1. Please add a MAINAINER field in the Dockerfile like below,
+1. Please add a MAINTAINER field in the Dockerfile like below,

 		LABEL maintainer="maintainer@email.com"